cchitsiang/awesome-stars/README.md

 - [watsonbox/exportify](https://github.com/watsonbox/exportify) - Export/Backup Spotify playlists using the Web API
 - [graphql/graphql-js](https://github.com/graphql/graphql-js) - A reference implementation of GraphQL for JavaScript
 - [tutao/tutanota](https://github.com/tutao/tutanota) - Tuta is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.
 - [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
-Learn to code for free.
+Learn math, programming, and computer science for free.
 - [metricsgraphics/metrics-graphics](https://github.com/metricsgraphics/metrics-graphics) - A library optimized for concise and principled data graphics and layouts.
 - [deepstreamIO/deepstream.io](https://github.com/deepstreamIO/deepstream.io) - deepstream.io server
 - [astoilkov/console-powers](https://github.com/astoilkov/console-powers) - New way to debug & inspect in the browser.
 Ditch console.log.